 Want to record snippets of your screen and easily edit that footage after?

 Recording your screen is a necessity for content creators, freelancers, and teachers, to name a few.
-So, we’ve compiled a list of the 5 best free screen recorders in 2021.
+So, we’ve compiled a list of the 5 best free screen recorders.

 We’ll cover everything you need to know about screen recording software.
 From what features to look for based on your needs and the different types of recorders you can choose from.